top of page

 SARS and Songs

-These 3-day courses will explore various habitats on and off the Canadian shield, providing in-depth experience with over 150 species by sight and song, with a special effort to see as many Species at Risk as possible.
+This intensive 3-day workshop will explore various habitats on and off the Canadian shield, providing in-depth experience with over 150 species by sight and song, with a special effort to see as many Species at Risk as possible.
 Through repeated exposure and practice, students will learn how to identify birds by sight, song, and call and the habitats in which they are typically found.
-This will be an excellent grounding for people working in biological survey work.
-Most days will start early (0400h) and go till the afternoon, followed by the afternoon off and optional early evening outings.
+This will provide excellent grounding for people working in biological surveying.
+Because there is much to see and limited time to cover many important areas, our days will be long, covering most of the daylight hours with (hopefully) a short break before dinner.

 Highlights include: